hristo-vrigazov/CarND-Vehicle-Detection/writeup_template.md

 We can use its [.cfg](https://github.com/pjreddie/darknet/blob/master/cfg/yolo-voc.cfg) file to directly map it to Keras Sequential model, and then serialize it and use the pretrained weights.
 This also makes it very easy to use transfer learning to add objects like pedestrians, traffic signs and others in the future.
-The output of the YOLO network is a vector of length 1470, which encodes the probability, confidence and bounding boxes for the recognized objects.
+The output of the YOLO network is a vector of length 1470, which following a convention encodes the probability, confidence and bounding boxes for the recognized objects.
 We then extract those from the encoded vector, using the properties described in Section 2: Unified Detection of the [original paper](https://arxiv.org/pdf/1506.02640.pdf), this happens in the `extract_boxes_from_yolo_output` method of the `YoloObjectDetector` class.
 See below for model architecture

 ```
 ____________________________________________________________________________________________________